 The most important reason individuals and companies choose to encrypt their emails is privacy.
 As previously mentioned, about 128 billion business emails are sent daily.
 When information about

-By encrypting emails, employees can assure they are securing the integrity of an email and maintaining security by ensuring only the intended recipient will have access to an email.
+By encrypting emails, employees can ensure they are securing the integrity of an email and maintaining security by ensuring only the intended recipient will have access to an email.

 2. Government Regulation and Compliance

-While the United States does not have a unified privacy law adopted for the entire nation, it does have separate laws and guidelines governing most it not all government sanctions and industries
+While the United States does not have a unified privacy law adopted for the entire nation, it does have separate laws and guidelines governing most, if not all, government sanctions and industries

 where private and personal information is being shared.
 HIPAA